 Yes.
 Aside from the obvious pain and discomfort for kids with tooth decay, there are bigger risks too.
 Let’s pause a moment, though.
 Pain and discomfort are real issues that we should try to prevent.
 Tooth pain can lead to missed school, poor sleep, and a restricted diet, just to name a few things.

 Early childhood cavities can affect a person’s health overall.
 This means, if a child has cavities, they usually need to be addressed (I’ll leave it to my dentist colleagues for details of when and how).
-For many children, dental procedures happen under anesthesia.
+For many young children, dental procedures happen under anesthesia.
 While often done safely, it’s an added risk that can be avoided with good dental care.

 Do I need to stop breastfeeding once my baby has teeth?